boralyl/threegodsbrewing/_posts/2020-12-06-built-for-speed-side-by-side.md

 categories:
   - Tasting
 tags:
-  - american ipa
-  - 21A
+  - American IPA
 ---

-> Recipe for this post can be found [here](/recipes/built-for-speed-clone/).

 I compared my [homebrewed](/recipes/built-for-speed-clone/) version to the commercial [Grains of Wrath](https://gowbeer.com) Built for Speed.
 I've outlined my notes in this post.

 In the header image above you can see my cloned version (left) and the commercial version (right).

+> Recipe for this post can be found [here](/recipes/built-for-speed-clone/).

 # Stats